History of the People's Republic of China: Controversies

 After the Cultural Revolution, Deng started the Boluan Fanzheng program to correct the Maoist mistakes, but some of his policies and views were controversial.
 Deng insisted on praising that Mao had done "7 good and 3 bad" for the Chinese people, while attributing numerous disasters in the Cultural Revolution to Lin Biao and the Gang of Four.
-In addition, he stated and imposed the "Four Cardinal Principles" as the fundamental principles of the Constitution of China (1982), in order to maintain the one-party state in China for the Communist Party.
+In addition, in order to maintain the one-party state in China for the Chinese Communist Party (CCP), Deng proposed the "Four Cardinal Principles" at the CCP Theory Conference in March 1979, which soon became the limit of political liberalization in mainland China and were incorporated in the Constitution of China (1982).

 Moreover, the role that Deng played in the 1989 Tiananmen Square protests and massacre was rather controversial.
 In fact, he also cracked down the Democracy Wall movement as well as the Beijing Spring in early 1980s.
+Political campaigns such as Campaign against spiritual pollution in 1983 and Anti-Bourgeois Liberalisation Campaign in 1986-1987 were also launched, and many liberal officials and intellectuals including Hu Yaobang were purged or penalized.

 To cope with the population crisis after Mao's era, Deng Xiaoping, together with other senior officials including Chen Yun and Li Xiannian, supported the implementation of the "one-child policy".
 Some of the extreme measures in practice created many controversies such as human rights violations.